 by Mary Frances

 We used to say “The more things change, the more things remain the same,” but in 2020, that old saying has been turned on its head.
 Today the one thing that remains the same is change.
+We live in a new reality.
 Each day we turn on the news or look at our social media feeds to find our way of life challenged as never before.
 In the midst of so much change, how do we move forward?
 How do we think about thriving as the church rather than just surviving?

 Then we began to address what other essentials needed to change.
 Online giving took priority, new ways of doing pastoral care, phone trees were initiated, and members were contacted one by one.
 “Are you okay?,” we asked.
 “Do you need anything?”
 “Can I pray for you?”
 All was well.
 Congregations were now safely ensconced on Zoom or Facebook Live.
 Whew!

 It seems that Covid-19 is going to be with us for the foreseeable future and perhaps the unforeseeable future.
-What will church look like a year from now if we cannot gather for in-person worship?
+What will church look like a year from now in our new reality if we cannot gather for in-person worship?
 What will mission look like if we can’t volunteer at the food pantry or send youth on mission trips?

 So, we find ourselves asking, now what?
 Is this what God is calling us to be and do in these times?
 Worship online?
 Well, yes, but not only worship online.
 Engage our communities, yes, but not only our existing communities.
 Certainly, God is calling us to new ministries and new missions, we just have to figure out what those are.
-If God is doing a new thing (and she is); what do we do now?
+If God is doing a new thing (and she is); what do we do now in our new reality?